 Jelly-Schapiro says the Caribbean region has often been overlooked by both the academic and cultural mainstream, but it “has been anything but ‘marginal’ to the making of our modern world.”
 His vision for the book was: “how to bring a map of what we know, or think we know about this region, and compare it to our vision of it, but then to allow that map to be reshaped by listening—by listening to people there, and absorbing their maps,” he says in an interview with Literary Hub.

 He earned his doctorate degree in geography from UC-Berkeley and is currently a visiting scholar at the Institute for Public Knowledge at New York University, where he also teaches journalism.
-He lives in New York City and in the Caribbean.
+He lives in New York City, but spends as much time as possible on other islands.

 Island People: The Caribbean and the World (2016)